jrsawvel/jrsawvel.github.io/_posts/2017-04-05-open-web-vs-silos.md

 (This long page needs pared down.)

 The "open web" and "silos", what do they mean?
-Most internet users don't care.
-And they probably don't have a reason to be concerned.
+Most internet users don't care, and they probably don't have a reason to be concerned.
 Those terms can be confusing to the few people who *do* care about the differences.

 Here's a 2010 post at tantek.com, titled [What is the Open Web?](http://tantek.com/2010/281/b1/what-is-the-open-web).